kostyabl/KBCScrollView/README.md

 KBCScrollView class provide a horizontal scroll (carousel) UIViews in UIScrollView.
 The class is designed to make it quick and easy.
 # Demo
 ![alt tag](https://raw.githubusercontent.com/kostyabl/KBCScrollView/master/KBCScrollView480.gif)
-# Usage
+# Installation
 Just add <code>KBCScrollView.h</code> and <code>KBCScrollView.m</code> files to your project.<br>
 Or use CocoaPods:<br>
 <code>pod 'KBCScrollView'</code><br>
+# Usage
-Add UIScrollView view on ViewController in storyborad<Br>
+Add UIScrollView view on ViewController in storyborad and create outlet<Br>
-Next, setup KBCScrollView by adding few line of code:<br>
+Setup KBCScrollView by adding few line of code:<br>
 Array with yours UIViews
 ```objc
     NSMutableArray* arrWithUIViews = ...